By default, the WordPress REST API doesn’t pass along authentication data.

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

-/* Please note that caching may interfere with the NONCE, causing ajax requests to fail.
+/* Please note that caching may interfere with the NONCE, causing AJAX requests to fail.
 Please DISABLE CACHING for facet pages, or set the cache expiration to < 12 hours! */ add_action( 'wp_footer', function() { ?> <script> document.addEventListener('facetwp-loaded', function() { if (!
 FWP.loaded) { // initial pageload FWP.hooks.addFilter('facetwp/ajax_settings', function(settings) { settings.headers = { 'X-WP-Nonce': FWP_JSON.nonce }; return settings; }); } }); </script> <?php }, 100 );

 See also